 Defy gravity at Cole Park skate park

-Located right on the bay in the city’s Cole Park at 1526 Ocean Drive, the skating arena is a concrete sanctuary for skaters with a drive to challenge gravity.
-For everyone else, Cole Park includes a large playground, fishing pier, picnic areas and an amphitheater.
+Located right on the bay in the city’s Cole Park, 1526 Ocean Drive, the venue is a concrete sanctuary for skaters with a drive to challenge gravity.
+For everyone else, Cole Park includes a large playground, fishing pier, picnic areas, and an amphitheater.

-Helmets are required for all skaters whether on rollerblades, skates or boards.
-The park is open from dusk to dawn, 365 days of the year.
+Helmets are required for all skaters, whether on rollerblades, skates, or boards.
+The park, which underwent lighting and security upgrades in April 2023, is open from 6 a.m. to 10 p.m., 365 days of the year.

-As a new skateboarder, rollerblader or trick cyclist, it can be tough to learn new tricks safely.
+As a new skateboarder, rollerblader, or trick cyclist, it can be tough to safely learn new tricks.
 That's why going to a skate park like the one in Corpus Christi can be so important — meet those already in the know and learn from them!

 Gear is important in skateboarding.
 Find a shop that specializes and build your own board.
 You should always wear a helmet (they are required at the Corpus Christi Skate Park).
 Knee and elbow pads are also recommended, especially for beginners.